Colleges by Location

 CWRU provides students with a vibrant campus life, combining outstanding academics with a wide range of extracurricular activities.
 The campus offers a diverse community of students from all 50 states and over 100 countries, fostering an inclusive and supportive environment.
 Students have access to a variety of clubs, organizations, and sports teams, as well as cultural events and community service opportunities.
 With its world-class faculty, state-of-the-art facilities, and emphasis on research and innovation, Case Western Reserve University offers students a dynamic and transformative educational experience.

-Case Western Reserve University is a private university located in Cleveland, OH and set in an urban environment.
-This academic institution uses a semester-based calendar.
+Located in Cleveland, OH and set in an urban environment, Case Western Reserve University is a private university.
+This school uses a semester-based calendar.
 It has an acceptance rate of 37%.
 The freshman retention rate at Case Western Reserve University is 92%.

 Quick Facts